It's Rush Limbaugh, the most listened to radio talk show in the country where we have more fun than a human being should be allowed to have.

 In fact, they're being told the game is safer than football.

-And uh young couples are sending young skulls full of mush out there to play this game, ostensibly to avoid being hurt.
+And young couples are sending young skulls full of mush out there to play this game, ostensibly to avoid being hurt.

-Meanwhile, football's coming under the microscope, soccer is getting away here with hardly any attention at all.
+Soccer is getting away here with hardly any attention at all.

 Here's more from the article.

-And in a nutshell, players who never had concussions who played soccer had just as bad brain damage as those who had concussions.
+And in a nutshell, players who never had concussions, who played soccer, had just as bad brain damage as those who had concussions.

 So you can get brain damage from soccer without even getting a concussion.